midtown-ai/www/docs/glossary/r.md

  Y =  f̂(X) + ɛ
 ```

  Our predictions will generally be imperfect: there will be some nonzero difference between the predicted and “true” values.
 This difference is called prediction error.
-In general we can’t see the true values directly, but we can see evidence of the gap by looking at the [residuals][Residual], which are the difference between the observed and predicted values.
+In general we can’t see the true values directly, but we can see evidence of the gap by looking at the [Residuals], which are the difference between the observed and predicted values.

  To minimize prediction error, we need to understand its source.
 Broadly speaking there are two: reducible error and irreducible error.